musketyr/appsatori-pipes/README.md

 ### Three ways of execution
+> Hint: The framework is using generics heavily to check the *nodes* are chained properly.
+Do not cheat them!
+> For example you must pass collections to the `fork` and `sprint` methods and the following *node's* second parameter must be of the same type as the elements of
+> supplied collection.

 There are always three ways how can the *node* handle its `execute` method.
 The concreate way depends if they are executed throught the *serial* or the *parallel pipe*.